-The following Corporate Crime guidance note Produced in partnership with Harriet Johnson of Doughty Street provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note Produced in partnership with Harriet Johnson of Doughty Street Chambers provides comprehensive and up to date legal information covering:

-The law on good character directions was carefully reassessed by the Court of Appeal in R v Hunter which concluded that good character directions, since the decisions in R v Vye and R v Aziz 1 AC 41 (not reported by LexisNexis®), had been wrongly applied and had been given in cases where defendants did not deserve such a direction due to previous convictions, cautions or relevant misconduct.
-The Court of Appeal took the opportunity to re-emphasise the circumstances in which good character directions should be given to juries.
+The law on good character directions was carefully reassessed by the Court of Appeal in R v Hunter, which concluded that good character directions (since the decisions in R v Vye and R v Aziz 1 AC 41 (not reported by LexisNexis®)) had been wrongly applied and had been given in cases where defendants did not deserve such a direction due to previous convictions, cautions or relevant misconduct.
+The Court of Appeal

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.